tamberg/fhnw-idb/introduction/raspberry/README.md

 - Installing Python libraries
 - [GPIO in Python](https://www.raspberrypi.org/documentation/usage/gpio/python/README.md)

-## Install and Deploy your own App
+## Install and Deploy your own App as a service

 The first, small application blinks the [Grove Red LED](https://github.com/tamberg/fhnw-idb/wiki/Grove-Actuators#led).
 The setup is shown in the following figure: